Grafrajohn/goodlycode.github.io/_drafts/identity-server-4-setting-up-a-simple-identity-server-to-test-jwt.md

 Open Quickstart.sln in Visual Studio and build it. it should build first time.
 There is no database with this simple project, so no need to worry about setting up the Identity Server dB.

-For our API we only needed to change the Config.cs file as follows:
+For our API we only needed to change the Config.cs file as follows.

+First change method GetApis:

     public static IEnumerable<ApiResource> GetApis()